Jazaltron10/Python/Journals/PythonLessonJournal_1.md

     days_to_units(90, "Python is the way \n")

 ### Scope
-#####  Variable scopes simply means where is the variable the function uses defined
+#####  Variable scopes simply means where is the variable the function uses, defined
 + A Variable has a **Global Scope** for a function if it is described/created outside the function.
-They are accessible to every functions within the program
+They are accessible to every function within the program

 + A Variable has a **Local Scope** if it is created within/(inside) a function